marioizquierdo/jquery.serializeJSON/README.md

 Changelog
 ---------

+ * *1.0.2* (Jan 07, 2014): Tag to be on the jQuery plugin registry
- * *1.0.1* (Aug 20, 2012): Bugfix: generated arrays were not being displayed when parsed with JSON.stringify
+ * *1.0.1* (Aug 20, 2012): Bugfix: ensure that generated arrays are being displayed when parsed with JSON.stringify
  * *1.0.0* (Aug 20, 2012): Initial release

 Author